isabelkfigueroa/isabelkfigueroa.github.io/_posts/2025-03-03-the-lightening-thief.md

 ---
 In Rick Riordan’s 2005 adventure novel, *The Lightning Thief*, twelve-year-old Percy Jackson faces serious challenges.
-First, Percy struggles with what he considers to be a bad time in school.
-He feels that he is always in trouble with adults at school, he does not enjoy many of his classmates, and he struggles with his attention deficit disorder and dyslexia.
-Percy leaves his school, Yancy Academy, for the summer, and finds himself at the summer camp, Camp Half-Blood.
+First, Percy struggles with what he considers to be a bad time at his school, Yancy Academy.
+He feels that he is always in trouble with adults, he does not enjoy many of his classmates, and he struggles with his dyslexia and attention deficit disorder.
+Percy leaves Yancy Academy for the summer and attends Camp Half-Blood.
 At this very unusual summer camp, Percy learns new information about his heritage and discovers that his life is in danger.
-Ultimately, Percy meets the Greek god of the dead, Hades, in the Underworld.
+Ultimately, Percy finds himself in the Underworld, where he meets Hades, the Greek god of the dead.
 As Percy faces his many challenges, he maintains a positive attitude and a good sense of humor.
 Percy’s humor manifests in different ways.
 First, he uses hyperbole, or exaggerated statements, to make normal situations